You are here

-- Wages shall be paid to the workers themselves in legal tender and on a monthly basis.
-Deduction of wages or delay in payment of wages is strictly prohibited (Article 50).
+- Wages shall be paid in legal tender to the workers in person on a monthly basis.
+No deduction of wages for personal gain may be made from wages due to workers.
+The payment of wages may not be delayed without reason (Article 50).

 - An employer shall pay wages to workers during their statutory holidays, marriage or funeral leave (Article 51).

 The minimum wage